Bio-Core/tokenTracer/README.rst

 The program contains two types of packet filter-parser pairs:

-1. One filters and parsers packets that send token requests to the endpoint1
+1. One filters and parsers packets that send token requests to the endpoint
 2. One filters and parsers packets that are responses to requests to the token endpoint

 There are two principal cases in which tokens are transmitted using packets for the OpenID Connect Authentication procedure: